apache/maven-site/content/markdown/repositories/artifacts.md

 | classifier          | -                                         | -> "" (always)    |
 | extension           | -                                         | -> "jar" (always) |

-Build extensions are similarly computed from an `extension` element:
+Build extensions are similarly computed from an `extension` element (which is not the same as and should not be confused with the extension artifact coordinate):

 | Artifact Coordinate |                   POM element                   | Coordinate Value  |
 |---------------------|-------------------------------------------------|-------------------|